-Vaseline ($2) can be used to treat minor wounds and burns.
+Vaseline can be used to treat minor wounds and burns.
 As an occlusive moisturizer, it creates a barrier that helps skin retain moisture while it prevents bacteria and other elements from getting in.
-Plus, it’s thick, making it an excellent windshield.
+Plus, it’s thick, which makes it an excellent windshield.
 Apply a thin layer before you go outside in the winter to protect your skin from windburn and other harsh elements.

-It feels nearly impossible to retain soft hands and smooth feet this time of year.
+If it feels nearly impossible to retain soft hands and smooth feet this time of year.
 Vaseline to the rescue.
 Apply a generous layer to your hands and feet, and slip into a pair of cotton gloves and socks.
 Wear those overnight, and you’ll wake up to baby-soft skin.
-The oils in petroleum jelly seal in moisture, and as a thick ointment, it stays on the skin longer than your typical water-based lotions, which means better healing.
+The oils in petroleum jelly seal in moisture, and as a thick ointment, it stays on the skin longer than your typical water-based lotion, which means better healing.

-Dry skin conditions like eczema and psoriasis need to be moisturized, obviously.
+Dry skin conditions like eczema and psoriasis need to be moisturized.
 But not any moisturizer will do—it has to be gentle so as not to exacerbate the condition.
-Vaseline has only one ingredient—no fragrance, no color, and no additional ingredients that will irritate sensitive skin.
+Vaseline has only one ingredient—plus no fragrance, no color, and no additional ingredients that will irritate sensitive skin.
 Swap out your body lotion for Vaseline when you need extra soothing.

 When you step outside in the winter, do your eyes immediately start watering, thus leaving you with red, irritated skin around your eyes?
-If so, you need to apply a thin layer of Vaseline around your eyes before braving the cold.
-It will protect your skin from the cold air, and even if you do shed a few tears, they’ll slide right off, and you’ll avoid the red, raw skin you’re used to.
+If so, it might help to apply a thin layer of Vaseline around your eyes before braving the cold.
+The product will as a barrier to the elements, protecting skin from the cold air, and even if you do shed a few tears, they’ll slide right off, and you’ll avoid the red, raw skin of winters past.

-And, of course, Vaseline is always a top choice in lipcare.
+And, of course, Vaseline is always a top choice in lip care.
 If your lips are already dry, use Vaseline with a soft toothbrush or mix it with sugar for an exfoliating scrub that’s also moisturizing.
 Petroleum jelly forms a protective layer on your lips, keeping the harsh elements out and moisture in, which means it will prevent dryness and flaking.
-For even more protection against chapping, layer it over your favorite hydrating lip serum or oil (we like Fresh’s Sugar Lip Therapy Advanced, $35).
+For even more protection against chapping, layer it over your favorite hydrating lip serum or oil (we like Fresh’s Sugar Advanced Lip Therapy, $26).